Are you a blogger? Do you want to know how to monitor a website’s traffic? Do you wish to utilize visitor tracking to expand your company?

 One of the best advantages for your business may be Google Analytics.
 Your marketing techniques will be improved, and you’ll learn more about your audience, boosting your sales funnel, thanks to the real-time data you get using the free platform!

-In other words, the knowledge you gain from Google Analytics isn’t only useful; it also yields financial gains.
-That’s why, today, we’re going to look at the best Google Analytics WordPress plugins.
+In other words, the knowledge you gain from Google Analytics isn’t only practical and yields financial gains.
+That’s why we will look at the best Google Analytics WordPress plugins today.

 List of Google Analytics Plugins (Top 8)